 Being in Barcelona and not visiting the Sagrada Familia is “sacrilege” in informal tourist terms!
 The extraordinary Gaudí church is dedicated to the Holy Family and is known as the largest unfinished church in the world.
 Construction is scheduled to be completed in 2026, 144 years after construction began.

-Gaudi was also inspired by the colours and curves of nature in his designs, particularly for the interior of the temple.
+Gaudí was also inspired by the colours and curves of nature in his designs, particularly for the interior of the temple.
 Inside, the surprises continue with majestic tree columns and incredible stained glass.
-In the daytime, sunlight shines through the stunningly colorful stained glass windows creating a sense of warm awe for the visitor.
+In the daytime, sunlight shines through the stunningly colorful stained glass windows, creating a sense of warm awe for the visitor.
 Queues tend to get very long to enter the Sagrada Familia, so we recommend booking your ticket in advance to avoid waiting.
-To skip the line tickets and also for a guided tour, click here.
+To skip the line tickets and also for a guided tour, check on GetYourGuide.

 Park Güell